Guided Tour

 Where Is the Basilica Cistern?

-Situated in the Old City Square of Istanbul, the cistern is just 100 meters from Hagia Sophia.
+The Basilica Cistern is located in the Old City Square of Istanbul, just a short walk from Hagia Sophia.

-• From Old City Hotels: Take the T1 Tram to the "Sultanahmet" stop, which is a 5-minute walk away.
+• From Old City Hotels: Take the T1 Tram to the “Sultanahmet” stop; the cistern is a 5-minute walk away.

-• From Taksim Hotels: Ride the F1 Funicular to Kabatas, then transfer to the T1 Tram to Sultanahmet.
+• From Taksim Hotels: Use the F1 Funicular to Kabatas, then transfer to the T1 Tram toward Sultanahmet.

-• From Sultanahmet Hotels: The cistern is within walking distance.
+• From Sultanahmet Hotels: The Basilica Cistern is within walking distance.

-• The cistern maintains a cool and humid environment, so carrying a light jacket is recommended.
+• The interior is cool and humid; bringing a light jacket is recommended.

-• Photography is allowed, but flash usage is discouraged to maintain the ambiance.
+• Photography is allowed, but flash usage is discouraged.

 Frequently Asked Questions